-2.4 The commissioning programme should cover all the activities to be performed on structures, systems and components to bring them to an operating mode and should cover the widest range of plant conditions considered in the safety analysis report and in the license conditions.
-It should allow verifying, while remaining in a safe domain, the assumptions made in the safety analysis report and the existence of adequate margins between design and safety requirements and actual performance.
+2.4 The commissioning programme should cover all the activities to be performed on structures, systems and components to-make them operable in accordance with the design intent bring them to an operating mode and should cover to the extent possible, the widest range of plant conditions considered in the safety analysis report and in the license conditions.
+It should allow verifying, while remaining in a safe domain, the assumptions made in the safety analysis report and the existence of adequate margins between design intent and safety requirements and actual performance.

+Formatted: Indent: First line: 0 cm, Line spacing: 1.5 lines
-2.5 The commissioning programme to be performed on site should take into account, to the extent possible, tests performed off site if adequately justified for their application to structures, systems and components (SSC) as installed and integrated with their physical and functional interfaces in the NPP onsite.

-2.6 As part of the commissioning program a detailed list of commissioning activities should be prepared.
+- 2.5 The commissioning programme to be performed on site should take into account, to the extent possible, tests performed off site if adequately justified for their application to structures, systems and components (SSC) as installed and integrated with their physical and functional interfaces in the NPP onsite. - 2.6 The commissioning programme should include consideration of chemical preconditioning / passivation of the plant prior to active commissioning.
+Conditioning the plant will minimize the production of future corrosion and radiological products which will ensure low dose in future operation. - 2.67 As part of the commissioning program a detailed list of commissioning activities should be prepared.
 Responsibilities for implementing and reporting on the various parts of the commissioning programme should be clearly defined.
-In planning commissioning, all activities and organizations involved should be taken into consideration.

-2.7 Adequate provision should be made for the allocation of responsibilities for safety at different milestones of the commissioning programme, especially with reference to the:

-arrival of fuel at the site enacting the safety and security link with fuel storage, including control of building access and relevant systems operation and monitoring;

-first fuel loading enacting the safety link with nuclear plant operation;

-2.8 The commissioning programme should be structured so as to ensure that:
+In planning commissioning, all activities and organizations involved should be taken into consideration. - 2.78 Adequate provision should be made for the allocation of responsibilities for safety at different milestones of the commissioning programme, especially with reference to the: - arrival of fuel at the site enacting the safety and security link with fuel storage, including control of building access and relevant systems operation and monitoring; - first fuel loading enacting the safety link with nuclear plant operation; - 2.89 The commissioning programme should be structured and appropriately justified so as to ensure that: - \\\ all the tests necessary to demonstrate that the plant meets the design intent stated in the safety analysis report are performed (The Annex 1 provides a typical list of tests to be considered in developing the commissioning programme.)

-- all the tests necessary to demonstrate that the plant meets the design intent stated in the safety analysis report are performed; - the tests are performed in a logical sequence: in particular, tests should be arranged to be progressive, so that the plant is exposed to less onerous conditions before more onerous ones; - the tests are grouped in commissioning stages in a logic sequence from nonnuclear testing stages to nuclear testing stages and from individual components and systems tests to overall integrated systems tests stages, with at the end overall plant tests stages; - the programme provides means of identifying hold points in the commissioning process; - operating personnel are trained and procedures are validated; - milestones including whose where the regulatory body authorization is required to proceed in the process of commissioning are identified;
+- the tests are performed in a logical sequence: in particular, tests should be arranged to be progressive, so that the plant is exposed to less onerous conditions before more onerous ones; - the tests are grouped in commissioning stages in a logic sequence from nonnuclear testing stages to nuclear testing stages and from individual components and systems tests to overall integrated systems tests stages, with at the end overall plant tests stages;